 Now, the older paradigms are being chucked out the window.
 With the pandemic, we’ve seen the breakdown of some of work culture’s oldest customs, like in-office collaboration and in-house teams.

-With that in mind, CXOs and Founders should consider it essential to map productivity and foster a strong, conducive remote working environment.
+With that in mind, CXOs and Founders should consider it essential to map productivity and foster a robust, conducive remote working environment.

-They further should consider facets on How to Hire a remote development team or build a remote team in the first place.
+They should further consider how to hire a remote development team or build a remote one in the first place.

-Focus on the long-term benefits of remote work rather than what you’ll miss out on by leaving the workplace.
+Focus on the long-term remote working benefits rather than what you’ll miss out on by leaving the workplace.
 Reduced commutes and more time with family; fewer distractions leading to increased attention and higher quality work; more time to exercise and leading healthier lifestyles are just a few of the remote workforce advantages.

 In this blog, we’ve talked about remote work challenges and how to overcome them to keep a healthy remote working environment.

-With the widespread use of required remote working, several strategies are being encouraged to overcome problems, and retain team flexibility & balance in order to achieve effective results.
+With the widespread use of required remote working, several strategies are being encouraged to overcome problems and retain team flexibility & balance to achieve effective results.